-Craig Douglas is an Investment Manager at SET Ventures, he joined the company in 2012.
+Craig Douglas is a Principal at SET Ventures, he joined the company in 2012.
 Craig is responsible for deal sourcing, executing investments, primary due diligence and portfolio management including ESG.
 Craig’s specialist areas of expertise are in: new business models; smart grid; distribution and storage; IoT; energy efficiency; and intelligent distributed generation.
 He is also responsible for internal in-depth industry reviews, deep dives, and chairing the Deal Flow Review Committee, DFRC.
-He serves as an observer on the Board of 4energy and SonnenBatterie.
+He serves on the board of Minibems and as an observer on the Board of Elmodis.

 Craig has increased the level of portfolio analysis since joining SET Ventures and created the Monte Carlo analysis based on the First Chicago assessment, improving the level of sophistication of quarterly reporting.

 Before joining SET Ventures, Craig worked at UK-based consultancy Element Energy Ltd as an energy consultant.
 He was involved in the spinout of Element Energy’s product development business Light Green Power and led the design, development and release of low carbon building design software.